koenrane/KR-new-site/content/looking-back-on-my-alignment-phd.md

 ## Social dynamics distracted me from my core mission

 > [!failure] I focused on "catching up" to other thinkers
+>
+> Subtitle: I figured this point out by summer 2021.
+>
 > I wanted to be more like Eliezer Yudkowsky and Buck Shlegeris and Paul Christiano.
 They know lots of facts and laws about lots of areas (e.g. general relativity and thermodynamics and information theory).
 I focused on building up dependencies (like [analysis](/first-analysis-textbook-review) and [geometry](/insights-from-euclids-elements) and [topology](/topology-textbook-review)) not only because I wanted to know the answers, but because I felt I owed a _debt_, that I was _in the red_ until I could at least meet other thinkers at their level of knowledge.
 >
 > But rationality is not about the bag of facts you know, nor is it about the concepts you have internalized.
 Rationality is about _how_ your mind holds itself, it is _how_ you weigh evidence, it is _how_ you decide where to look next when puzzling out a new area.